RACL Support¶

 The user identity is matched against the racl fields in the chunks.
 In case, the user belongs to a group and the group is a permission entity for the content, SearchAI needs additional information about the association of the user with the corresponding permission entity.
 Refer to the Handling Group Identities section below.

 When the user interacts with SearchAI via APIs(Answer Generation API), the user must send the identity information along with other fields in the request object.
-The user cannot access restricted content unless the identity information is passed.
+The user can't access restricted content unless the identity information is passed.

 SearchAI allows passing user identity through both the request header as well as the request body in the API.
 The system admin configures this.
 Contact your system admin to learn about the variable name and format for passing the user identity information in the search APIs.